Codingboy/HGFramework/README/USAGE.md

 Congratulations!!!
 You created your first multiplayer mission with HGFramework!

 **For advanced users:**
 All missionparameters can be changed on missionstart.
-Read hg_params.h for description of each variable.
+Read hgf_params.h for description of each variable.
 I recommend to edit the defaultvalues to fit with your missionbehaviour.
 If you want to customize the framework and have questions just ask me.
 If you want to set up borders, place some markers that mark the whole area where players may walk.
 Give each marker a name (allowed1, allowed2, ...).
 In the init.sqf put the names commaseparated in the brackets:
 hg_allowedAreas = [allowed1, allowed2];